YunchaoYang/ppiclF-doc/source/examples/stokes_2d.rst

 User Interface
 ^^^^^^^^^^^^^^
-:ref:`hfile` for this case is given below and corresponds to the equations being solved and the property being stored for each particle.
-Note that since :math:`g` is constant, we do not included in in the list of properties.
+:ref:`hfile` for this case (`Stokes 2D H-File <https://github.com/dpzwick/ppiclf/tree/master/examples/stokes_2d/user_routines/PPICLF_USER.h>`_) is given below and corresponds to the equations being solved and the property being stored for each particle.
+Note that since :math:`g` is constant, we do not included it in the list of properties.

 .. code-block:: c